mmkal/pgkit/packages/typegen/readme.md

   --glob PATTERN        Glob pattern of source files to search for SQL
                         queries in.
 By default searches for all ts and sql files under 'rootDir'

+  --since REF           Limit affected files to those which have been changed
+                        since the given git ref.
+Use "--since HEAD" for files changed since the last commit, "--since main" for files changed in a branch, etc.

   --migrate {<=0.8.0}   Before generating types, attempt to migrate a
                         codebase which has used a prior version of this tool